 Book Club

-The WES Book Club meets approximately 4 - 5 times a year.
-Members of the Book Club select the book which is usually fiction and historical fiction and occasionally non-fiction.
+Meets approximately 4 - 5 times a year.
+Members of the Book Club select the book which is usually fiction or historical fiction and occasionally non-fiction.
 All our selections have a Jewish theme or Jewish author.
 At times members of WES who have a professional literary background facilitate a meeting.
-We have been meeting on Zoom for the past 2 years and expect to resume meeting in members’ homes when it is safe to do so.
+Our meetings are hybrid in members’ homes.

 Building

-The Building Committee manages the space, indoors and out, that we currently occupy at 190 Amsterdam Ave.
-We are concerned with technical aspects of minor and major building maintenance, and with making the building spaces multitask for us through thoughtful use of square footage.
+Manages the space, indoors and out at 190 Amsterdam Avenue.
+We are concerned with technical aspects of building maintenance, and with making the building spaces multitask for us through thoughtful use of square footage.
 Throughout, we keep in mind the comfort and aesthetics appropriate for our Reconstructionist house of worship.

 Choir